crosswalk-project/crosswalk-website/documentation/18-Screens.md

         --orientation=landscape
     ```

-    This is really a hack, as it actually modifies the `AndroidManifest.xml` to rotate Crosswalk itself (rather than the application being rotated by Crosswalk).
+    This is really a hack, as it actually modifies the `AndroidManifest.xml` to rotate Crosswalk itself, rather than the application being rotated by Crosswalk.
 But it's a viable alternative for older versions of Crosswalk which don't support the `orientation` field in the manifest and where you prefer not to use `screen.lockOrientation`.

     This also has the same effect as using the `orientation` field, rotating the application after it has started.

+    The `orientation` manifest field is defined in the [W3C Manifest for web application specification](http://w3c.github.io/manifest/).

-## Problem 2: The status bar is distracting
+## Issue 2: The status bar is distracting

 The next issue is that the toolbar is still visible, which is a distraction while playing a game.
 There are two ways to make the application occupy the whole screen, hiding the status bar (on Android):